Chuer Pan

 Hi there!
 I am a first-year Electrical Engineering PhD student at Stanford University, advised by Prof. Shuran Song.
 I am a member of Robotics and Embodied AI Lab @ Stanford.

-I am interested in developing robust, compliant and generalizable robot systems that can efficiently acquire high-precision, contact-rich manipulation skills from human and transfer to new but related scenarios with minimal adapation.
+I am interested in developing robust, compliant and generalizable robot systems that can efficiently acquire high-precision, contact-rich manipulation skills from human and transfer to new scenarios with minimal adapation.

 Privously, I worked on few-shot 6D object pose estimation for robot manipulation with David Held at CMU Robotics Institute.
 There I defended my MS in Robotics.
 Before that, I obtained my BASc from Engineering Science at the University of Toronto, specializing in Robotics.
 There, I worked on deep natural language processing with Frank Rudzicz at Vector Institute.
 During my early exposure at research, I worked on microfabrication for microfluidics with Eugenia Kumacheva at the University of Toronto.